 AUO Attorney in Nassau County, Long Island

 New York State requires that every individual operating a motor vehicle be in possession of a driver’s license.
 Driving without one is a serious offense that comes with overwhelming consequences.
 If you knew or should have known about the trouble with your license and were caught driving without one, you could be charged with aggravated unlicensed operation of a motor vehicle ticket (AUO), which is a quite serious offense.
 If you didn’t know you had a problem with your license, you may face a small traffic infraction.
 To fully understand your case and protect your future, you should contact an attorney to guide you through the law and passionately fight your charges.
-If you need quality legal services from an experienced legal team, contact Grunwald & Seman, P.C. as soon as possible.
+If you need quality legal services from an experienced legal team, contact KCS Law as soon as possible.

 Knowing the difference between driving without a license and aggravated unlicensed operation of a motor vehicle